Baker application’s architecture#

 andQuorum_reached

-events to the main scheduler.the forge worker is responsible for crafting blocks and operations.
+events to the main scheduler.The forge worker is responsible for crafting blocks and operations.
 It receives crafting requests from the scheduler and notifies completion with

 New_forge_event (Block_ready block)